 “We found long and hard for equity-centered legalization that provides investment and restoration to communities battered by the War on Drugs.
 Now, we must work to ensure that those most harmed by prohibition reap the benefits of the blossoming industry,” Peoples-Stokes explained.
 “I’m proud to support the Legacy to Legal education series because it brings Black and brown entrepreneurs who’ve been working in the shadows to the table so that they can be part of New York’s adult-use market.
 In order for legal cannabis to be equitable, we must integrate them into our framework.
 These events are a powerful start to that process.”

 Legacy operators in New Jersey will have a chance to contribute to the legal market as a form of equity.
-With this in mind, it’s important to keep in mind that legalization will permit legitimate cannabis operations, and advocates are working to ensure legacy operators will have a chance at success.
+With this in mind, it’s important to keep in mind that legalization will permit legitimate cannabis operations, and advocates are working to ensure each legacy operator will have a chance at success.

-New Jersey’s Legacy Operators
+New Jersey’s Legacy Operator Assistance

 At Northstar, we understand that the industry is evolving.
 The plant was prohibited, and now that it’s becoming legal throughout the nation, we want to bolster that progress with our services.